Bisheswar-94/Python-Network-Scanner/README.md

 git clone https://github.com/Bisheswar-94/Python-Network-Scanner.git

-,,, Do Ipconfig then use it by ur ip address
+,,, Do Ipconfig then use it by ur ip address then u will get the real taste of this code .